tasdikrahman/tasdikrahman.me/_posts/2017-06-01-Implementing-role-based-access-Control-easyrbac-python.md

 A Role?
 So whoever was a ** *teacher* ** had a `role` as a teacher in the school?

 What permissions/privileges did they have on the resources?
 Were they needed to be as assigned special permissions/authorisations on per teacher basis(yes, for let's say the CS teacher gets access to the CS labs at any time but that would be an exception).
-More or less they had a lot of responsibilities or so as to speak privileges commong among themselves
+More or less they had a lot of responsibilities or so as to speak privileges common among themselves

 So it would be common sense to group them (teachers) together and create an entity(role in this case).